Henrik-Nordlund/IT-Infrastructure-Projects/Lab 2 – Microsoft Entra ID RBAC and Least Privilege/README.md

 | Identity administration | User Administrator     | AU-Central   |
 | Security administration | Security Administrator | Tenant-wide* |

-*Security Administrator is tenant-wide because it was not scoped within an administrative unit.
+*Security Administrator is assigned at tenant scope in this lab.
+The role is intended to provide organization-wide security administration.

 ## Users
 The 16 fictional corporate users created in Lab 1 are used as test accounts in this lab.

 ## Administrative Units (AU)
-These Administrative Units, along with the other AUs used in this lab, were created in Lab 1.
-Not all AUs in Lab 1 will be used in this lab however.
+These Administrative Units were created in Lab 1.
+However, not all AUs created in Lab 1 are used in this lab.

 ### AU-West
 - Adele Vance